Is recycling the answer?

 For some products, recycling is an effective solution.
 Aluminium cans and glass, are infinitely recyclable and can be reprocessed in the UK.
 But for plastics, it’s a very different story.

-Most people believe that putting their plastic in the recycling each week is helping the environment.
-We try our best to recycle plastic – but the many different ways in which recycling is collected by councils across the UK has left us all a bit them confused over what can be recycled and what can’t.
+Most people believe that putting their plastic in the recycling bin each week is helping the environment.
+We try our best to recycle plastic – but the many different ways in which recycling is collected by councils across the UK has left us all a bit confused over what can be recycled and what can’t.
 Read our essential guide to recycling for more information on recycling logos and what they mean.

 WHAT HAPPENS TO OUR PLASTIC WASTE?